Genesis Chapter Twenty Five

 (Romans 4:3).
 He left a father's godly legacy to Hebrew descendants under covenant

-(Genesis 3:16, 15:5, 22:17) and also to gentile Christian believers
+(Genesis 3:16, 15:5, 22:17) and also to gentile Christian believers as he was their spiritual father

 (Galatians 3:7).
 He was also a good role model for us in regards to his importance, identity, and inheritance.